venenux/venenuxlast/README.md

 ## Introduction and Downloads

-It is a ready-to-use Debian operating system that includes powered packages from VenenuX for remote management, hacking tools and development, also some critical component to assist users.
+It is a source code repository for a ready-to-use Debian operating system that includes powered packages from VenenuX for remote management, hacking tools and development, also some critical component to assist users.

-** All this is not necessary, download it ready to use from our website
-web: http://vegnuli.sourceforge.net/** Where it says "VenenuX OS"!

 [![Download VeGNUli ISO](https://a.fsdn.com/con/app/sf-download-button)](https://sourceforge.net/projects/vegnuli/files/VenenuX-1.0/)